canonical/checkbox/checkbox-ng/docs/using.rst

 ``tp-export`` exports a test plan as a spreadsheet document.
 Tests are grouped by categories and ordered alphabetically with the full description (or the job summary if there's no description).
-I addition to the description, the certification status (blocker/non-blocker) is exported.
+In addition to the description, the certification status (blocker/non-blocker) is exported.

 The session is similar to ``list-bootstrapped`` but all resource jobs are